In a New England Graveyard - poetry partly decoded

 Unless you know some backstory, it's just a moody poem.

-Once you know a bit about the Shinn Family you can answer some of these questions:
+Once you know a little bit or a lot about the Shinn family you can answer some of these questions:

-- Was there a graveyard in SF in1880 that still exists today?
+6. Was there a graveyard in SF in 1880 that still exists today?

 IN A NEW ENGLAND GRAVEYARD.